Links

 How do I know if my racehorse is any good?

 ZED RUN is very much a game of discovery.
 When it comes to racing, ZED RUN racehorses may have a preference for certain distances.
-Test your racehorses across a range of distances to discover what suits them.
+Test your racehorses across a range of distances (1000m to 2600m) to discover what suits them.

 How do I participate in free racing?